-In AnQi CMS, the Markdown editor brings great flexibility to content creation, and when we need to embed dynamic and intuitive charts such as flowcharts and sequence diagrams in articles, Mermaid is undoubtedly a powerful tool to enhance the expression of content.How can I elegantly embed Mermaid flowcharts in the Markdown content of Anqi CMS and ensure that they display normally on the front-end page?This is actually a process that extends the background editing capability to the front-end rendering, and the entire configuration process is very intuitive.
+In Anqi CMS, the Markdown editor brings great flexibility to content creation, and when we need to embed dynamic and intuitive charts such as flowcharts and sequence diagrams in articles, Mermaid is undoubtedly a powerful tool to enhance the expression of content.How can I elegantly embed Mermaid flowcharts in the Markdown content of Anqi CMS and ensure that they can be displayed normally on the front-end page?This is actually the process of extending backend editing capabilities to frontend rendering, the whole configuration process is very intuitive.

-第一步:Ensure the security CMS Markdown editor is enabled
+The first step is to ensure that the AnQi CMS Markdown editor is enabled

-At the initial design of Anqi CMS, modern content management needs were considered, and built-in support for Markdown was included.To make the Mermaid flowchart recognizable and renderable, you first need to confirm that your security CMS backend has enabled the Markdown editor.
+AnQi CMS was designed with modern content management needs in mind, and it comes with built-in support for Markdown.To make the Mermaid flowchart recognizable and renderable, you first need to confirm that your CMS backend has enabled the Markdown editor.

-Mermaid charts are generated based on a specific text syntax.After enabling the Markdown editor, you can insert Mermaid code in the content field of any article, single page, or custom content model in the form of a Markdown code block.mermaid.
+Mermaid chart is generated based on a specific text syntax.After enabling the Markdown editor, you can insert Mermaid code in the content field of any article, single page, or custom content model in the form of a Markdown code block.The key is that Mermaid code needs to be enclosed in triple backticks () and explicitly declare its language type on the first line asmermaid.

-For example, a simple Mermaid flowchart code might look like this:
+For example, a simple Mermaid flowchart code may look like this:

 graph LR